A full PDF of our Writer’s Guidelines can be downloaded by clicking here.

 We invite contributions on all of these topics, but we also encourage you to surprise us: we love to publish articles by writers who have stories and discoveries they passionately want to share with readers who will treasure them.

 Sidebars.
-A sidebar (or “box”) of 300 words or so containing material that is peripheral to the main discussion of your topic but adds color or depth to that discussion can enrich the reader’s experience, and we encourage you to take advantage of this device.
+A sidebar (or “box”) of 300 to 600 words, containing material that is peripheral to the main discussion of your topic but adds color or depth to that discussion, can enrich the reader’s experience, and we encourage you to take advantage of this device if it suits your story.

 Resources.
 If an article is describing new construction or a renovation or restoration, identify the artisans, dealers and suppliers who contributed to the project.
 Don’t skimp on details, because readers will want to know them.
-If the project involves paint, for example, find out who manufactured it and under what palette, name and product identifier it can be found.
-If it’s a reproduction faucet or period stove, tell us where it came from.
+If the project involves paint, for example, specify who manufactured it and under what palette, name and product identifier it can be found.
+If it’s a reproduction faucet or period stove, tell us where a reader can get more information..

 Copyright and permissions.
 Please observe and note copyright protections for all materials you submit to us.
 If possible, obtain preliminary permission from copyright owners and others (e.g., museums, collectors) before submitting images of their work to us.
 If the use of a copyrighted work must be compensated, be sure to let us know at the time you submit it.

 Image files.
-You can submit images on disks (CD or DVD) or via e-mail or FTP.
-Our e-mail system can accept attachments up to 10 megabytes in size; if your files are larger than that, try compressing them, or send them on disk.
+You can submit images on discs (CD or DVD) or via e-mail or FTP.
+Our e-mail system can accept attachments up to 10 megabytes in size; if your files are larger than that, try compressing them, or send them on disc.
 We can also receive very large or numerous high-resolution files by FTP; e-mail editors@ambungalow.com for FTP instructions.

 American Bungalow publishes architect and homeowner renovations and new-construction articles that have slightly different guidelines than our regular features.
 Here we’re looking for firsthand experiences—the challenges or special characteristics of your project and how you solved them—that will resonate with readers.
 Those experiences, including humor, how the project affected your family, what made you decide to build a bungalow or renovate a room in the first place—are all welcome.

-If you are a working writer, please include one to three samples of your published work.
-If you have written for other Arts and Crafts or old-house magazines, or if the material you are proposing has been pitched or published elsewhere in another form, please let us know the particulars.
+If you are a working writer, please include or provide links to samples of your published work.
+If you have written for other Arts and Crafts or old-house magazines, or if the material you’re proposing has been pitched or published elsewhere, please let us know.

 American Bungalow Magazine